The 12 Most Charming Small Towns in New Jersey

 Spend your time instead with a mask on, exploring the small businesses in and around the town’s picturesque main square, Palmer Square.
 They include a fine foods store, Olsson’s; an old-timey record store, Princeton Record Exchange; and a fantastic bookstore worth getting lost in, Labyrinth Books, all of which are currently open but on limited hours.
 Or, you could support the town’s bookstore dedicated to mystery books, aptly named The Cloak and Dagger, by virtual means.

-Where to stay: This polished two-bed Airbnb is steps from it all and has a dedicated desk space in case you’re looking to get some work done during an extended stay in an intellectual’s paradise.
+Where to stay: This cozy three-bedroom condo is steps from it all and is perfect for a small family retreat.
 The Peacock Inn, one of the town’s long-standing gastronomic treasures, doubles as a luxe boutique hotel, too.

 6. Clinton, NJ